Matthew 4:1-11 · Matthew · Updated April 25, 2026

 Summary

-The passage of the Temptation in the Wilderness (Matthew 4:1-11) describes a significant event in the life of Jesus, occurring shortly after his baptism.
-Jesus is led by the Spirit into the wilderness with the purpose of being tempted by the devil (4:1).
-This sets the stage for a confrontation between Jesus and the devil, highlighting a period of testing as Jesus fasts for forty days and nights, leaving him hungry (4:2).
+The passage of the Temptation in the Wilderness (Matthew 4:1-11) describes an event in the life of Jesus, occurring shortly after his baptism.
+The Spirit leads Jesus into the wilderness to be tempted by the devil (4:1).
+This confrontation between Jesus and the devil involves a period of testing as Jesus fasts for forty days and nights, leaving him hungry (4:2).

 During this time, the devil approaches Jesus with three temptations.
 First, the devil challenges Jesus to prove his divinity by turning stones into bread to satisfy his hunger (4:3).
 Jesus responds by quoting scripture, stating that man does not live by bread alone but by God's words (4:4).
 Next, the devil takes Jesus to the pinnacle of the temple in Jerusalem, urging him to jump and rely on angels to save him, quoting scripture to support his challenge (4:5-6).
 Jesus counters by citing scripture again, emphasizing that one should not test God (4:7).
 Finally, the devil shows Jesus all the kingdoms of the world, offering them in exchange for worship (4:8-9).
 Jesus rejects this, commanding Satan to leave and affirming that worship is due to God alone (4:10).

 The passage concludes with the devil departing from Jesus, and angels arriving to attend to him (4:11).
 This marks the end of the temptations and establishes Jesus' faithfulness and authority over Satan.
-The text presents these events as a testament to Jesus' steadfastness and adherence to God's word, setting the tone for his ministry.
+The text presents these events as evidence of Jesus' steadfastness and adherence to God's word, setting the tone for his ministry.
+The passage in Matthew 4:1-11 primarily establishes Jesus' unwavering commitment to God amidst severe testing by the devil.
+The narrative emphasizes obedience to God over succumbing to physical needs, doubts, or worldly power.
+Jesus' responses to the devil's temptations are rooted in scripture, demonstrating the importance of God's word as a guiding principle.
+The text concludes with Jesus' victory over temptation, marking a moment that sets the foundation for his ministry.
+It reinforces his faithfulness and authority, affirming his role as the Messiah who resists evil.

 Chiastic structure